 This method can be based on different types of content that help to solve a user’s problem (prospectus).

-So, choose content that helps people to solve a specific issue, a step by step, a guide, a tutorial, etc.
+So, choose content that helps people to solve a specific issue, a step by step, guide, a tutorial, etc.

 Remember the example of “how to comb your hair without tying it”?
 Well, this is exactly the type of content you should build around your real estate brand.
 Obviously within your niche.